tsato21/file-upload-notifier/docs/index.md

 1. **Monitoring File Uploads**: The script automatically checks for new file uploads in the designated Google Drive folder.
 2. **Receiving Notifications**: If a new file is uploaded within the specified time interval, you'll receive an email notification with details about the file and a link to the folder.

+ - You can find logics for new file existence and the notification from HERE [Logic of Notification](https://docs.google.com/presentation/d/1eaOfzJpEgpluX5kBIWKeiQHy_zm3yx5ktHjfPBqo90s/edit#slide=id.p).

 ## Others

 - **Troubleshooting**: Ensure that the folder URL is correctly set in the script and that you have the necessary permissions for the Google Drive folder.